Main Types of Revenue

 With so many revenue opportunities out there, how will you decide which to pursue?

-For the conference planners, a partnership with you will (hopefully) be an ongoing relationship.
+For the conference planners, a partnership with you could potentially lead to an ongoing relationship.
 With the business owners, on the other hand, you may be looking at a one-time project until they gain footing and have more cash to spend on marketing.

 In many cases, diverse revenue streams behave synergistically, helping you to capture a larger market share and spreading your influence far and wide.
 So working out exactly who your customer segments are will allow you to determine any additional ways your business can capture them that you aren’t currently providing.